indimail/ezmlm-idx/README.md

           o Ubuntu 20.10
 ```

+NOTE: You can also build local binary packages.
+To generate RPM packages locally for all components refer to [Binary Packages](.github/CREATE-Packages.md)

 # SUPPORT INFORMATION

 For this forked version of ezmlm-idx, you can contact on IRC or mailing list